Kristin Beck served as a Navy SEAL for more than 20 years

 Beck retired in 2011 and has since come out as transgender

 "No one ever met the real me," she says

-Programming note: Learn more about Kristin Beck's unique personal journey from a man decorated as a U.S. Navy SEAL to a transgender woman in the CNN Film, "Lady Valor: The Kristin Beck Story," premiering on CNN Thursday, September 4, at 9 p.m.
-ET.
+Programming note: Kristin Beck’s unique personal journey from a man decorated as a U.S. Navy SEAL to a transgender woman is detailed in the CNN Film, “Lady Valor: The Kristin Beck Story.”

 “I want to have my life,” she told CNN’s “AC360.”

 “I fought for 20 years for life, liberty and the pursuit of happiness.
 I want some happiness.”